semantic-release/semantic-release/CONTRIBUTING.md

 - [Coding rules](#coding-rules)
 - [Working with the code](#working-with-the-code)

-We also recommend to read [How to Contribute to Open Source](https://opensource.guide/how-to-contribute).
+We also recommend that you read [How to Contribute to Open Source](https://opensource.guide/how-to-contribute).

 ## Code of conduct